viksl/kritapluginpiemenu/README.md

 0.3
-- Added offset to where a submenu appears to make triggering the inital tool (which invoked the submenu) more reliable
+- Added offset to where a submenu appears to make triggering the inital tool (which invoked the submenu) more reliable (especially with short quick hand movement)
 - I've updated the video to reflect new categories for actions and simpler installation process.
 - Top post now contains info about written instructions on the plugins website which are noted before the video itself, there's also a note about the length of the video to make sure people know there's a faster method to get started if needed.
 (check the krita-artist thread for the video and discussion about the plugin)